Mirror, mirror on the wall, who’s the fairest of them all?

 I was often reminded to dab on that sunblock – not out of concern for my health, but in the hope that it would prevent me from tanning.

-I vividly remember one of my fairer complexioned friends telling me the reason behind her sister’s even fairer complexion was the fact that she had once fallen into a bucket of bleach.
+At the age of eight, I vividly remember one of my fairer complexioned friends telling me the reason behind her sister’s even fairer complexion was the fact that she had once fallen into a bucket of bleach.
 I remember how I actually seriously considered orchestrating a similar ‘accident'.